hallard/WeMos-TIC/README.md

 # Basic WeMos ESP8266/ESP32 Teleinfo Shield

-This shield is used to get French energy meter called Teleinfo data with an [WeMos D1][22] ESP8266 or MH et Live ESP32 Mini Kit.
+This shield is used to get French energy meter called Teleinfo data with an [WeMos D1][22] ESP8266 or [MH et Live ESP32 Mini Kit][23].
+Take care the check wiring, because there is a lot of clone boards so please be sure to order the correct ones.
+If you want to be sure you can add it on your Tindie shield order, in bonus it will be flashed with tasmota teleinfo firmware.

-Since price difference between ESP32 and ESP8266 is so small, to be able to use all future features such as Tamota with TLS or Berry language we strongly suggest to use with ESP32.
-I, the meanwhile no support for ESP8266 will be provided.
+Since price difference between ESP32 and ESP8266 boards is so small, to be able to use all future features such as Tamota with TLS, Berry language or even tasmota new applications, I strongly suggest to use with ESP32 only.
+In the meanwhilen due to lack of ressources and Serial for debug (when using teleinfo), **no support for ESP8266 will be provided**.
+Of course it works fine, but I spent too much time each time to reproduce and track issues so I let it behind for now to focus on ESP32.

 **New in v1.1**